pytest-dev/pytest-testinfra/doc/source/examples.rst

     2

-You can run theses tests from the nagios master or in the target host with `NRPE <https://en.wikipedia.org/wiki/Nagios#Nagios_Remote_Plugin_Executor>`_.
+You can run these tests from the nagios master or in the target host with `NRPE <https://en.wikipedia.org/wiki/Nagios#Nagios_Remote_Plugin_Executor>`_.